Conrad New York Downtown

 Food and drink: Atrio, the hotel’s Mediterranean-inflected restaurant billeted in a chilly, white, retro-futuristic expanse off the lobby, serves breakfast, lunch, dinner, weekend brunch and desserts.
 During warmer months much of the produce on your plate comes from the hotel’s roof garden.

 Amenities: The fitness center is large, well equipped and has a wall of windows (views are minimal; it’s on a low floor).
 Nespresso coffee makers in guest rooms.
-The hotel is eco-friendly and is aiming for LEED (Leadership in Energy and Environmental Design) Gold certification.
+The eco-frfiendly hotel has LEED (Leadership in Energy and Environmental Design) Gold certification.
 Roof bar.
-Guests can borrow bicycles (the path along the Hudson River is across the street).
-There’s a gift shop that’s a cut above the usual and a classic barber shop.
+Barber shop.

-Cool detail: The clock in the fitness center spells out the time and is one of the cleverest wall clocks I’ve ever seen.
+Cool detail: The clock in the fitness center spells out the time and is one of the cleverest wall clocks we’ve ever seen.

 Surroundings: Situated not far from the southern tip of Manhattan, the Conrad is a block away from the Hudson River and about as far west as you can go.
-It’s also across the street from the World Financial Center, a behemoth office building with a large, mall-like shopping area (Ann Taylor, Banana Republic, World Optical, Sunglass Hut, Erwin Pearl) and mid-range restaurants.
-Adjoining the hotel is a street of smart shops and restaurants, including Danny Meyers’ Blue Smoke Barbeque, Shake Shack and new North End Grill (two stars from The New York Times’ Pete Wells) as well as Blooms, the stylish florist that supplies Conrad’s statuesque lobby arrangements and sells camera-ready bouquets starting at $130.
+But it’s also steps away from One World Trade Center, the Ground Zero monuments and the behemoth World Financial Center office building with a large, high-end shopping area (Gucci, Louis Vuitton, Oliver Peoples, Lululemon) and restaurants.
+Adjoining the hotel is a street of smart shops and restaurants, including Blooms, the stylish florist that supplies Conrad’s statuesque lobby arrangements and sells camera-ready bouquets.

 Best of all, Regal Cinemas, an 11-screen multiplex connects to the hotel if you prefer a bigger screen than your guestroom flatpanel.
-The location is also great if you need to be in the Financial District or Tribeca or want to visit Ground Zero, Ellis Island, the Statue of Liberty or Brooklyn.
-But the nearest subway station is a hike, and buses are scarce.
+The location is also great if you need to be in the Financial District, Tribeca or the West Village or want to visit Ellis Island, the Statue of Liberty or Brooklyn.
+But Chambers Street, the nearest subway station is a hike, and buses are scarce.
 Getting to midtown is a schlep; expect to take taxis or Ubers.

 Back story: The hotel was built from the ground up in 2000 as an Embassy Suites.
 It felt very mainstream American – rooms had windows facing the atrium, just like Embassy Suites elsewhere, and the adjoining businesses included Applebees and an 11-screen multiplex movie theater.
 It also had a first-rate contemporary art collection, including a large painting by Pat Steir and Sol Lewitt’s towering Loopy Doopy, the lobby showpiece.

-Keep in mind: The neighborhood bustles more than it once did but the hotel still feels isolated.
-Unless you like walking, you’ll probably wind up taking lots of Ubers or taxis.
+Keep in mind: You’ll probably wind up taking lots of Ubers or taxis.

 Conrad New York Downtown